l00nix/lanyon/_includes/content_the-lim-raspberry-pi-cluster-tray.md

 | -------- | -------- |
 | ![Pi_Tray_v2_drawing](/images/Pi_Tray_v2_drawing.png)      | ![Pi_Tray_v2_3Levels_drawing](/images/Pi_Tray_v2_3Levels_drawing.png)      |

-Here are some pictures of the the Pi Tray v2 printed, with a LiM cluster board and Raspberry Pi 4B mounted:
+Here are some pictures of the Pi Tray v2 printed, with a LiM cluster board and a Raspberry Pi 4B mounted:

 {% include carousel.html height="75" unit="%" duration="7" number="4" %}

-So, after I had two Pi Tray modules printed and started to put a cluster together I noticed  I forgot to add notches in the bottom of the design to allow for the cables to come out of and allow the tray to be positioned evenly on a surface.
+So, after I had two Pi Tray modules printed and started to put a cluster together, I noticed  I forgot to add notches in the bottom of the design to allow for the cables to come out of and allow the tray to be positioned evenly on a surface.

 ![Pi Tray no notch](/images/Pi_Tray_no_notch.jpg)

-I did take a Dremel to one of the modules and added for notches to allow for the network cables to pass through.
+I did take a Dremel to one of the modules and added four notches to allow for the network cables to pass through.
 The final v3 of the Pi Tray will be updated to include these notches.

-I will post pictured of the final v3 of the Pi Tray as well as the complete eight node cluster mounted on the modular trays when complete.
+I will post pictures of the final v3 of the Pi Tray as well as the complete eight node cluster mounted on the modular trays when complete.